 International Response

-The construction of the Berlin Wall was met with international condemnation.
-Western governments saw it as a blatant violation of human rights and an aggressive move by the Soviet Union.
-The United States and its allies spoke out against the wall and reaffirmed their commitment to a united Germany.
+The building of the Berlin Wall was followed by severe criticism across the world.
+Western governments considered that it directly interfered with human rights, and viewed it as aggression from the Soviet Union.
+The United States and its allies protested against the wall and once more expressed their support toward a reunified Germany.

 Conclusion